jtejido/grand/README.md

 LockedSource is also published.

-One important feature is Jumpable and/or streaming sources. *Jumping* (and *Leaping* (long jump), but not implemented here) streams are especially important when creating simulations or test reproducibility, some sources can also leap given an arbitrary length (*ArbitraryJumpable* which allows jumping to and fro, given an arbitrary length period).
-Though we haven't fully set everything up, I believe this should be a good foundation to work from.
+One important feature is Jumpable and/or streaming sources. *Jumping* (and *Leaping* (long jump), not implemented yet) streams are especially important when creating simulations or test reproducibility.

 ### API